William Kirk (MP): Member of Parliament

 In parliament, in addition to tenant right and religious equality, Kirk committed himself to free trade, the secret ballot (which would give tenants and employees greater political independence from their landlords and masters) and non-denominational education.
 Locally, he outlined a scheme to introduce cotton manufacture to Newry, arguing that Ulster was importing a fabric which it had the skills to make, promoted initiatives to create jobs for women and was instrumental in getting the railway system from Newry extended and the harbour improved.

 In the campaign of 1859, discouraged by the deep-seated opposition from his conservative co-religionists, he withdrew his candidacy for re-election.
 There were reports of Conservative landlords serving notice to quit on his tenant supporters.

 In 1865 he unsuccessfully challenged his conservative opponents in Armagh while his son William Millar Kirk contested, but failed to carry, the Newry seat.
 Kirk was returned to Parliament as a Liberal from Newry in 1868 due, almost entirely, to the Catholic vote.
 In his nomination speech Kirk had focussed on his support for the disestablishment of the [Anglican] Church of Ireland and reasserted his commitment to religious equality.
 "I am now, as I ever have been", he declared, "the advocate of Civil and Religious Liberty.
 What I claim for myself I concede to others, as I cannot but feel that if my neighbour’s liberty is infringed, my own is in danger".
 He defeated the Conservative candidate, Francis Needham, Viscount Newry and Mourne, by just seven votes.

 Death and family

-In the January 1871 by-election that followed Kirik's death in December 1870, Lord Newry was returned unopposed.
+In the January 1871 by-election that followed Kirk's death in December 1870, Lord Newry was returned unopposed.
 Later that same year a large memorial to Kirk was erected in the centre of Keady.

 His son Thomas Sinclair Kirk (1869–1940) was a prominent Belfast surgeon, President of the Ulster Medical Society 1908–09, and during the First World War a noted pioneer in the use of urea for sterilising wounds.